by Kyle Kissock, JHWF Communications Manager

-Veterans and newcomers alike are welcome to join us in the 10th season of Nature Mapping Snake River Float Trips with program partner AJ Derosa’s Wooden Boat Tours.
+Veterans and newcomers alike are welcome to join us for the 10th season of Nature Mapping Snake River Float Trips with program partner AJ DeRosa’s Jackson Hole Vintage Adventures.
 Float trips cost $30 and embark from the Wilson Bridge every Sunday morning through early October.

-These scientific voyages help us gain a better idea of what species of mammals, birds and amphibians utilize this 7.5 mile section of river.
-They are also fun opportunities to connect with others in the Nature Mapping community, while learning a bit more about local ecology and wildlife identification along the way.
+These scientific voyages help gain a better idea of what species of mammals, birds and amphibians utilize this eight mile section of river.
+They are also fun opportunities to connect with others from the Nature Mapping community, while learning a bit more about local ecology and wildlife identification along the way.

 Why have we been asking you to help us collect data along the Snake River for 10 years?